danlyke/libfby/README.md

 # libfby

-idioms so that I start projects in C++, rather than just finishing them there.
+Idioms so that I start projects in C++, rather than just finishing them there.
+Includes Perl-style regex wrappers, HTML and markdown-ish parsers, network interactions including an HTTP server, and a simple SQL database ORM.

 Dan Lyke
 danlyke@flutterby.com